w3f/polkadot-wiki/includes/definitions.md

 *[Common Good (Parachain)]: An old term used to define system chains like the Polkadot Asset Hub.
 *[Consensus]: The process of agreeing on blockchain data values.
 *[Coretime]: Time allocated for using a Polkadot's virtual core.
+*[Council]: Together with the Technical Committee, it was one of the two chambers in the Polkadot Governance V1 model.
+It was an approval-voted, elected executive "government" to manage parameters, admin, and spending proposals.
+*[Council Referendum]: A referendum initiated by the Council in Governance V1.
 *[Crowdloan]: A mechanism for sourcing tokens to bid for relay chain cores.
 *[Curator]: An entity verifying bounty completion.
 *[DOT]: Polkadot's native token for governance, staking, and bonding.